Best eco-friendly Christmas gifts

 1. Eco-friendly t-shirts, jumpers and totes

 Support our campaigns and buy a gift that makes a statement.
-In Friends of the Earth shop, every product is made from 100% organic cotton, using renewable energy and mailed with plastic-free packaging.
+In the Friends of the Earth shop, all clothing is made from 100% organic cotton, using renewable energy and mailed with plastic-free packaging.
 You can even return products when they wear out.
 We'll send you £5 credit, and we'll remake them into recycled t-shirts and accessories for our Circular collection.

 2. A gift for the planet